cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

 ### How do I play Nintendo DS cartridge dumps?
 Cartridge dumps require a flashcard or nds-bootstrap, an application that redirects Slot-1 reads/writes to the internal SD card, to be played.
 To use nds-bootstrap you will need an application that can tell it what game to load, such as:

+Playing cartridge dumps on the console requires the use of a flashcart or nds-bootstrap, a program which enables games to be played from the internal SD card by redirecting slot-1 reads and writes to it.
-- TWiLight Menu++ lets you navigate your SD card for ROM files to play with nds-bootstrap.
-The advantages are having a cheat menu, per-game settings, and none of the restrictions that forwarders bring.
-In other words, you can drop your ROM files directly on your SD card and play without any setup, there is no 39 title limit*, no requirement of Unlaunch or hiyaCFW and no dependency on SD card free space.
+- TWiLight Menu++ searches your SD card for ROM files that can be played with nds-bootstrap.
+The advantages to using TWiLightmenu++ are having a cheat menu, per-game settings, and avoiding the restrictions that forwarders bring.
+In other words, you can drop your ROMs file directly and play (without any setup required), there is no 40 title limit*, no requirement of Unlaunch or hiyaCFW and no dependency on SD card free space.
-- hiyaCFW users can create [forwarders](nds-bootstrap-forwarders) for the SDNAND's Nintendo DSi Menu, but it comes with the lmitations that hiyaCFW imposes.
-They contribute to the 39 application limit and the SD card free space issue.
-Due to the nature of forwarders, it also involves more steps than drop-and-play
+- hiyaCFW users can create [forwarders](forwarder) for the SDNAND's DSi System Menu, but it comes with the limitations that hiyaCFW imposes (they contribute to the 39 applications limit and the SD card free space issue) and due to the nature of it being a forwarder, it involves more steps than drop-and-play.

 \* The Nintendo DSi, Nintendo 3DS, Homebrew Launcher and SEGA Saturn Theme have a page system of 40 ROMs per page, but you can switch pages using the left and right triggers, or SELECT+LEFT and SELECT+RIGHT.